Military horses run loose in central London, injuring 4 people and causing havoc

-LONDON (AP) — Several military horses bolted during routine exercises Wednesday and ran loose through central London, injuring four people and damaging vehicles during the morning rush hour.
+LONDON (AP) — Several military horses bolted during routine exercises near King Charles III's main residence in London on Wednesday and ran loose through the center of the city, injuring at least four people and colliding with vehicles during the morning rush hour.

-A spokesperson for the London Ambulance Service said it was called at 8:25 a.m. to reports of a person being thrown from a horse in Buckingham Palace Road, and the first paramedic was on the scene within five minutes.
+Chaos erupted when about seven horses from the Household Cavalry became spooked by noise caused by nearby construction workers while the animals were taking exercise in Belgravia, a swanky neighborhood just to the west of Buckingham Palace, British media reported.

+The riderless horses galloped down main roads in central London, running into vehicles and stunning commuters as they headed to work.
+The horses were all captured shortly after and and are undergoing medical tests, officials said.

-Pictures and videos of two of the animals, one white and the other black, circulated widely across social media.
+Pictures and videos shared widely across social media showed two of the horses running at speed down Aldwych, in between London’s historic financial center and the busy West End theater district.

 One of the horses had its front covered by what appeared to be blood or red paint.
+The Army has not yet confirmed whether it was blood or what caused the injury.

+Megan Morra, who was on her way to work, told the BBC that she saw one of the horses had a head injury.

+“There was a lot of blood,” she said.
+“I was a bit distressed to be honest, looking at the poor horse.”

 Credit: AP